HeshamMoneer/cron/README.md

 In order to run the tests, go to the project root directory and run the `run_tests.sh` script.
 The tests would take less than a minute, and at the end, a coverage report opens in your default browser.

 ## Possible future improvements
-1. The scheduler does not handle the case where it's passed a job with some infinite loop, or a job that takes way longer than it is expected to run.
-This could be solved by regarding the `expectedDuration` value passed to cron with each job as a timeout value for example.
-2. The cron `WaitJobs()` function could be improved by having an additional option to stop cron programmatically than having just the option to wait for the user input in order to stop code execution.
+1. The cron `WaitJobs()` function could be improved by having an additional option to stop cron programmatically than having just the option to wait for the user input in order to stop code execution.
-3. Cron could be extended to support jobs written in different languages and not just `golang` jobs.
+2. Cron could be extended to support jobs written in different languages and not just `golang` jobs.
-4. Another extension to the project could be to allow for registering and scheduling jobs during the project runtime (through standard input or any other input medium).
+3. Another extension to the project could be to allow for registering and scheduling jobs during the project runtime (through standard input or any other input medium).